 How much does it cost to charge an electric vehicle?

-So considering your EV has a 90kW battery, the total cost to fully charge the battery (from null to 100%) comes to around,
+Now considering your EV has a 90kWh battery then, at usual rate of electricity the total cost to fully charge the battery (from null to 100%) comes to around,

 • $20 with a Level 2 public charger,